Soft gluon resummation for gluon fusion $ZH$ production: Acknowledgements

 \section{Acknowledgements}

-The research of G.D.\ is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant 396021762 - TRR 257 (\textit{Particle Physics Phenomenology after Higgs discovery.}).
-The research work of M.C.K.\ is supported by the SERB Core Research Grant (CRG) under the project CRG/2021/005270.
+We thank Pulak Banerjee for the useful discussion.
+G. D.\ also thanks Aparna Sankar for helpful communication.
+The research of G. D.\ is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant 396021762 - TRR 257 (\textit{Particle Physics Phenomenology after Higgs discovery.}).
+The research work of M. C. K.\ is supported by the SERB Core Research Grant (CRG) under the project CRG/2021/005270.
 The research work of K.S. is supported by the Royal Society (URF/R/231031) and the STFC (ST/X003167/1 and ST/X000745/1).
 The computation has been performed on the \textsc{OMNI} cluster at the University of Siegen, and on the \textsc{Param Ishan} cluster computing facility at IIT Guwahati.
-We thank Pulak Banerjee for the useful discussion.
-G.D.\ also thanks Aparna Sankar for helpful communication.